 Step 6 – Complete the online visa application form

 When you have read all the guidance and prepared all your supporting documents, apply through the UK government website.
 We strongly recommend using our student visa application form guidance to help you.

 During the application you will need to provide your CAS number, the University of Nottingham's sponsor licence number (RFDX42DB2), and various details about yourself, your studies and funding.

-To submit the online application, you must pay the visa application fee (currently £348 or equivalent in your currency) and the Immigration Health Surcharge for your full period of study (currently £470 per year, and the same for any Dependants, due to increase no sooner than 16 January 2024 to £776 per year).
+To submit the online application, you must pay the visa application fee (currently £490 for both Students and their Dependants) and the Immigration Health Surcharge for your full period of study (currently £470 per year, and the same for any Dependants, due to increase no sooner than 16 January 2024 to £776 per year).

 If you need to travel urgently, you could apply for a priority service to get a more rapid decision, if these are being offered in your country.
 These services cost considerably more than a standard visa application.
-There has been some disruption to these services due to Covid-19 so you will need to check in advance if they are being offered in your country at the time you apply.

 You will make an appointment to submit your biometrics and documents at a visa application centre.
 See the UK government website to check for visa application centres in your country and see Step 8 below for further information on your appointment.